All About Minerals

 Groups at risk of calcium deficiency

-Over half of all young people today (especially women) do not get the RDA of calcium in their diet.
-Calcium deficiency occurs when there is <200mg intake of calcium per day.
+Over half of all young people today (especially women) do not get the recommended daily intake of calcium in their diet, probably because they do not eat enough foods rich in calcium.

 The following groups are most at risk of deficiency: